Shushsa/docs/docs/general.md

 Team throughout its continued development efforts.
 Additionally, the team will operate a validator node, and self-bond Kira Tokens, in order to earn block rewards.

-## Q11: How will the exchange users make money?
+## Q11: How will exchange users make money?

-Users, who are not validators and do not own the Kira Exchange Token (KEX) can bond all other stake-able assets and earn revenue from the block rewards, network fees, and exchange fees.
-Staked assets will be transferable in the form of delegation shares, which implies that users can generate passive income while trading or simply holding their assets.
+Users who are not validators and do not own the Kira Exchange Token (KEX) can bond any other stakeable asset and earn a corresponding share of block rewards, network fees, and exchange fees.
+Because staked assets are transferable in the form of delegation shares, users can generate passive income whilst trading, or simply holding, their assets.

 ## Q12: Will there be a market need for such exchange so early in the Cosmos ecosystem ?